giantswarm/docs/src/content/ui-api/observability/prometheus/disable-monitoring/index.md

 You might create clusters where you do not need support from our Operations team, for instance because you might just want to try something new for a short amount of time, or you are running a playground cluster where you know what you are doing.
 You might as well have storage constraints and therefore would like to turn monitoring off.

-## What does disabling monitoring involves
+## What does disabling monitoring involve?

 When you turn off monitoring this has several implication: